chengks99/RFID_tracking/README.md

 * Platform target: x86 or x64

 ### Set Up
 Copy SATOPrinterAPI assembly (SATOPrinterAPI.dll) into the project folder.
-Add reference assembly into project references.
+Add reference assembly into project references.\

+### How To Use
+* Double click on .exe file

 ## Mobile App
 ### Installation